suavecode/suavecode.github.io/_posts/2015-06-15-Lithium_Air_Regional_Jet_Optimization.md

 run the script (python tut_opt_lithium_air_jet.py).

-    * let it run awhile; feel free to check it intermittently to see the current guess as well as how the optimizer is handling constraints
+* Let it run awhile; feel free to check it intermittently to see the current guess as well as how the optimizer is handling constraints

 If you're feeling ambitious, try tweaking other parts of the script.